TMHSDigital/DeepSeek-Wrapper/docs/web-ui-guide.md

 ### Code Handling

-Code snippets are displayed with syntax highlighting for better readability.
+Code snippets use lazy-loaded syntax highlighting for faster initial loads.
 You can:
 - Copy code blocks with a single click on the copy button
 - See the language identified in the top-right of each code block
+### Date Separators and Virtualized History

+Long conversations are easier to scan with automatic date separators.
+For performance, the UI shows only the most recent portion of the conversation by default.
+Use the “Load older messages” button to reveal earlier messages.
+You can configure how many messages remain visible (30/50/100) in Settings → Appearance.

+### Command Palette

+Press Ctrl+K to open the command palette for quick actions such as toggling theme, opening Settings, exporting, or focusing the input.

+### Accessibility and Motion Preferences

+Under Settings → Appearance you can enable Reduced Motion to disable animations, and toggle timestamps or compact density.
+The “Thinking…” details panel disables animations when expanded.

-### Streaming UX: Safe Thinking Indicator (New)
+### Streaming UX: Safe Thinking Indicator

 To reduce flashing and improve readability while the model is generating a response, the UI now uses a non-flashing "Thinking…" indicator: